AlmCoding/expander-ui/README.md

 This UI application allows you to interact with your Interface Expander device, providing a user-friendly interface for configuring and controlling the device.

+You can find the device and more information on [Tindie](https://www.tindie.com/products/almcoding/usb-to-i2c-converter-with-gui/) :blush:

 ## Features

 ### Current Functionality